calderalabs/nhk_easy_to_instapaper/README.md

 You will then be able to see simplified NHK EASY articles at `http://localhost:4000/{articleId}` where `articleId` is for example `k10010844631000`.
 If you visit any NHK EASY article page you will be able to see this id in the url.

-If you wish to test that articles can be pushed to Instapaper then run
+If you wish to test that articles can be pushed to Instapaper then run:

 ```
 iex -S mix